With #NationalTeaDay celebrated every year on 21st April in the UK, we've got the ultimate tea cake recipe for you!

 It's one of the most contentious subjects in the UK...
 How to make the perfect cup of tea?
 We're not ones for starting fights here at Cake Decoration and Sugarcraft, so instead, let us all unite over the perfect tea cake recipe!

-This quick recipe comes from our editor herself, so you know it's got to be good!
-Leeanne's family tea cake is a treat for all, easy to make and a winner in any situation, from a light tea party to a hangover cure!
+This quick recipe is a family tea cake that's a treat for all, easy to make and a winner in any situation, from a light tea party to a hangover cure!

 Your Ultimate Tea Cake Recipe

 2 x tea bags (I like Earl Grey or Rooibos)

 125 golden caster sugar or light muscovado (Billingtons)

 100g dried cranberries

 unsalted butter for the tins and to serve

 1 In a heatproof bowl or jug, pour 300ml of boiling water over your tea bags to infuse.
 Leave to brew for five minutes before removing bags.
 Stir in the sugar until dissolved.
 Add your fruits and leave to soak for at least twelve hours.

 2 Preheat oven to 180°C/ 160°C fan/ gas mark 4 and line your loaf tin after greasing with a little butter.